eeariass/eeariass.github.io/_posts/2022-04-03-isis-graph.md

 slug: isis-graph
 ---

-If you were troubleshooting routing issue, it is often useful to know the topology, right? :)
+If you were troubleshooting a routing issue, it is often useful to know the topology, right? :)

 For link-state protocols, all you need to graph the topology is inside the link-state database (LSDB), as it posses the view of the network.
-If your IGP happens to be IS-IS, IOS-XR has a new command where you can ask for the graph of the topology and it provides the resultant view, where you can use an online tool to visualize it.
+If your IGP happens to be IS-IS, IOS-XR has a new command where you can ask for the graph of the topology and it provides the resultant view, for which you can use an online tool to visualize the topology.

 ```perl
 RP/0/RP0/CPU0:XR1#show isis database graph